 It Just Doesn’t Seem To Work The Way It Used To

 A good home air conditioner responds quickly to changing temperatures outside and new settings on your home thermostat.
-It’s easy to make quick adjustments in anticipation of an especially warm day, inviting friends over to visit, or helping cool off after a long day in the sun.
+It’s easy to make quick adjustments in anticipation of a hot day, invite friends over to visit or help cool off after a long day in the sun.

 But if you start to notice that it’s taking longer and longer for your AC to catch up to those adjustments, or if it can’t quite seem to keep things cool on the hottest days, that’s a good indicator that it needs a tune-up.

 Now, that’s a general rule.
-Your AC isn’t necessarily going to break down on the hottest day of the year just because you skipped a year.
-Most units are designed to be durable long-lasting machines and manufacturers know that most of their customers are going to skip or forget maintenance now and again.
+Your AC will not necessarily break down on the hottest day of the year just because you skipped a year.
+Most units are designed to be durable, long-lasting machines, and manufacturers know that most of their customers will ignore or forget maintenance now and again.

-Not only is an annual tune-up a good idea, but the technician will also be able to tell you if your unit needs any preventive maintenance before a small issue turns into a costly repair.
+An annual tune-up is a good idea, but the technician will also be able to tell you if your unit needs any preventive maintenance before a minor issue turns into a costly repair.

 You may also have a creeping utility bill that’s never enough higher to catch your attention, but that has still gotten to be more expensive than it needs to be.

 It Seems Louder Than It Used To Be, Or Makes Loud Banging Noises When You Turn It On